trubitsynandrey/rsschool-cv/cv.md

 > “We are only as strong as we are united, as weak as we are divided.” - Albus Dumbledore

-p.s: I hope there's not too much grammar and other mistakes in my Eng.
+P.S: I hope there's not too much grammar and other mistakes in my Eng.
 I can consume it on a decent level, but not produce :innocent: .